Jettcodey/TikTok-Downloader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-### For educational purposes only!

 Just a simple TikTok Downloader capable of downloading single videos/images, Mass Downloading from Links in a Text file or Mass downloading from a user profile.

-The default storage location (if not Changed in the Menu) is the user's desktop in a folder named "TikTokDownloads\\{@Username}\Videos\ & \Images\ folders".
+The default storage location (if not Changed in the Menu) is the user's desktop in a folder named `TikTokDownloads\\{@Username}\Videos\ & \Images\ & \Avatars\ folders`.

 To download all videos from a TikTok user, the Application opens the specified TikTok user in the browser.
 Then, loads all Video/Image links of the user by Auto scrolling through the browser.
 After that, those Links get saved in a separate text file named "{@username}_combined_links.txt" in the default storage location.
 Finally the Application works through the Saved links.

-The settings file is saved in the user's Documents folder at "Jettcodey\TikTok Downloader\appsettings.xml".
+The settings file is saved in the user's Documents folder at `Jettcodey\TikTok Downloader\appsettings.xml`.
 The Settings Menu is still in development, so there aren't many options to choose from yet.

+If you have any Question about the Application DM me on Discord: `jettcodey`
 <!--### Important:
 To make the TikTok User download work, you need to have a Chromium-based browser or Firefox installed, because others like Opera GX don't work for some reason, I'm still investigating.-->